florindragoi95/book-library-api/README.md

 3. Copy the contents of seed.sql file.
 4. Paste and execute the queries in the query window.

+# Option 3: Use Migrations (Planned with Prisma)
+Migrations with Prisma are a potential future option for managing the database schema.
+If Prisma migrations are implemented, the `seed.sql` file may no longer be required for database population, as migrations would handle the schema changes and data seeding.

 # Start the server
 pnpm start
 ```